 What is a Strata Committee?

-The strata committee (formerly known as the executive committee) of the owners corporation is a group which represents owners or owners’ nominees.
+The strata committee of the owners corporation is a group which represents owners or owners’ nominees.
 It administers the day-to-day running of the strata scheme in your unit, apartment or townhouse community and is elected at each annual general meeting (AGM).
 The strata committee consists of the number of persons determined by the owners corporation (not being more than 9).
 Large schemes must have a minimum of 3 members.
 A strata committee for a strata scheme comprising 2 lots is to consist of the owner of each lot who is a sole owner or the company nominee of a lot if the sole owner is a corporation.

 Once the strata committee is elected, the members of the committee decide who is to hold the office-bearer positions.
 The owners corporation (OC) has the authority to dismiss some or all of its strata committee.
 An owners corporation may also employ a strata managing agent and/or caretaker to carry out some or all of the responsibilities of the strata committee.